 Parents must accompany children.
 We cannot guarantee your spot if you arrive more than 15 minutes late.

-Lead support for this exhibition is provided by the University of Michigan Office of the Provost, Lieberthal-Rogel Center for Chinese Studies, Center for Japanese Studies, Nam Center for Korean Studies, and College of Engineering.
-Additional generous support is provided by the University of Michigan 3D Lab, the Department of Asian Languages and Cultures, and SeeMeCNC 3D Printers.
+Lead support is provided by the University of Michigan Office of the Provost, Michigan Medicine, Lieberthal-Rogel Center for Chinese Studies, Center for Japanese Studies, Nam Center for Korean Studies, School of Information, and College of Engineering.
+Additional generous support is provided by the University of Michigan Fabrication Studio at the Duderstadt Center, Department of Asian Languages and Cultures, and SeeMeCNC 3D Printers.